 It is likely there will be some changes to AB5 in the near future.
 As with many laws, the unintended consequences are already being felt.
 Many employers are cutting ties with California-based independent contractors and out-of-state employers are screening independent contractors to ensure they don’t live in California.

-There is at least one remedial measure slated for the November ballot in California.
-Uber, Lyft, and DoorDash have united their efforts to get Proposition 22 in front of the voters.
-Proposition 22 would allow rideshare drivers to be classified as independent contractors while providing some enhanced employment benefits.
+Ride share and delivery apps won an exemption to AB5 after a ballot initiative known as Prop 22.
+Uber, Lyft, and DoorDash united their efforts to get Proposition 22 in front of the voters.
+California citizens voted in favor or Proposition 22, which allowed ride share drivers to be classified as independent contractors while providing some enhanced employment benefits.

 At the most extreme end of the spectrum, California Assemblyman Kevin Kiley (R-Rocklin), is trying to get a ballot initiative in place to repeal the law.
-The ballot measure would aim to strip AB5 from statute in the 2022 election.
-Since there is no real push behind this initiative, it’s unlikely to make it on the ballot this year.
+The ballot measure would aim to strip AB5 from statute.
+Since there is no real push behind this initiative, it’s unlikely to make it on the ballot.